 Project update for scientific and industry advisors

-The purpose of this meeting is to provide summary of our progress on this project and to solicit input on our next steps.
+The purpose of this meeting is to provide a summary of our progress on this project and to solicit input on our next steps.
 The meeting schedule follows the order of this report, and key questions and discussion points we hope to address during the meeting are in blue italicized text.

 Executive summary

-We are currently in year three of the three-year project with an intent to request a one-year no-cost extension.
-No cost extensions are automatic so the new end date for the project should be August 30, 2022.
+We are currently in year three of the three-year project with an intent to request a one-year, no-cost extension.
+No-cost extensions are automatic so the new end date for the project should be August 30, 2022.
 We have completed research objective 1a and a manuscript resulting from this work is currently in revision after a first round of reviews.
 Work on the remaining objectives was interrupted by the COVID-19 outbreak.
 We are about 50% complete with the original cross-sectional survey of organic farms.
-We completed a longitudinal study of 10 farms, 5 using tie stall facilities and 5 using bedded packs.
+We completed a longitudinal study of 10 farms, 5 using tiestall facilities and 5 using bedded packs.
 We have selected samples from the longitudinal study for marker gene (bacterial 16S and fungal ITS) metagenomic experiments.
 We have initiated functional assays for bacterial and fungal isolates from the herds enrolled in the longitudinal study.
 We are preparing for shotgun metagenomic studies using samples from the longitudinal study.

-We have revised our outreach activity plans as the main activities of on-farm demonstrations and peer-to-peer meetings.
+We have revised our outreach activity plans, as the previously planned activities of on-farm demonstrations and peer-to-peer meetings are not plausible given the COVID-19 outbreak.

 Contents